Metal casting: The gating system

 The gating system may also be designed to trap dross.
 One method is to take advantage of the fact that some dross has a lower density than the base material so it floats to the top of the gating system.
-Therefore, long flat runners with gates that exit from the bottom of the runners can trap dross in the runners; note that long flat runners will cool the material more rapidly than round or square runners.
+Therefore, long flat runners with gates that exit from the bottom of the runners can trap dross in the runners; long flat runners will cool the material more rapidly than round or square runners.
 For materials where the dross is a similar density to the base material, such as aluminium, runner extensions and runner wells can be advantageous.
 These take advantage of the fact that the dross is usually located at the beginning of the pour, therefore the runner is extended past the last gate(s) and the contaminates are contained in the wells.
 Screens or filters may also be used to trap contaminates.

 It is important to keep the size of the gating system small, because it all must be cut from the casting and remelted to be reused.
 The efficiency, or yield, of a casting system can be calculated by dividing the weight of the casting by the weight of the metal poured.
 Therefore, the higher the number the more efficient the gating system/risers.